Container and Physical location fields not exporting

 It's a bit longer, but it makes the relationship clearer.
 Otherwise, id is fine.

-#30 Updated by Dan Gillean about 6 years ago
+#30 Updated by Dan Gillean over 6 years ago

 Also, please note (as I put it in the example in comment #27, but forgot to point it out: